Terms and Conditions

 - Showing drunken behaviour or intoxicated while on the course or while interacting with Bushwise’s partners (please note that should excessive consumption of alcohol become a problem at any time during the Bushwise Course, we will report it to FGASA.
 Bushwise is bound by the FGASA training provider memorandum of understanding, and as such we need to inform them of any incidents.
 Your behaviour on and off the campus could directly affect your career as a field guide);

 - Smoking or vaping in any building (including accommodation), in any vehicle, or during any lectures or practical excursions (please utilise a designated smoking area should you wish to smoke or vape, and discard any cigarette butts in the dustbins provided and not on the ground);

 - Breaking local laws;

-- Bullying, displaying cruel, thoughtless or rude behaviour or committing acts which could injure or harm (mentally or physically) another Participant, a member of staff or any other
+- Bullying, threatening, displaying cruel, thoughtless or rude behaviour or committing acts which could or imply injure or harm (mentally or physically) another Participant, a member of staff or any other person;

 - Disobeying Bushwise’s or placement partner’s instructions in relation to health and safety;